AibaAmine/my-accountant/API_DOCUMENTATION.md

 **Headers:** `Authorization: Bearer <access_token>`

-**Description:** Retrieves detailed information about a specific booking where the user is a participant.
+**Description:** Retrieves detailed information about a specific booking where the user is a participant (either client or accountant).

 **Response (Success - 200):**